The Golden Gate Bridge is one of the most recognizable landmarks in the United States—a jewel in the Golden State’s crown.

 The many boats that have passed through the strait over the years (along with the harsh currents and foggy weather) have claimed countless ships and lives.

-It’s also led to many myths about what could be lurking underneath the famous bridge.
+It’s also led to many myths about what could be lurking underneath the famous bridge, including great white sharks.

 In 2014, many of those stories were put to rest when a team of researchers scanned the ocean floors and found multiple shipwrecks.